winkerVSbecks/ngcourse/handout/12-directives.md

   <span>Hello, {{ ngcUserCtrl.userDisplayName }}.</span>
 ```

-Finally, the bindToController: true, binds the component's properties to the
+Finally, the `bindToController: true`, binds the component's properties to the
 controller rather than the scope.

-In the above example the controller is provided by name, but it is also
+Note that in the above example the controller is provided by name, but it is also
 possible to provide the controller function inline

 ```javascript